 Now, let's explore the fascinating world of anaglyphs— an excellent method for presenting stereo images on the internet.
 In the past, I worked with slide film, which required a digitization process.
 Each original slide was meticulously scanned using a dedicated Nikon scanner, transforming analog beauty into digital form.
 Once in the digital realm, I turned to Photoshop, carefully aligning each scan to fix any vertical, horizontal, or rotational errors.
 A crucial step in this process is adjusting the depth, known as "setting the stereo window."
 This adjustment allows viewers to experience the illusion of peering through a virtual opening in the screen, transcending the two-dimensional plane.
 The final touches involved converting the left and right photos into black and white monochrome.
 These monochrome images were then passed through an anaglyph creation software, where they emerged as stunning 3-D anaglyph pictures crafted for optimal viewing on computer monitors.

 You may wonder why I opt for the classic monochrome approach rather than embracing color options for anaglyph creation.
 Well, vibrant reds and blues can be problematic.
 These intense colors often lead to a phenomenon known as "retinal rivalry," causing eye strain and disrupting the desired stereo effect.
 Hence, I stick with the monochrome method, prioritizing the viewer's comfort and optimal experience.

-For those who consider these methods too complex, there are software solutions that automate much of the alignment process.
-Many stereo photographers use Stereo Photo Maker, and Anabuilder has many automatic functions as well; however, the final results may not be as precise compared to aligning "by hand".
-For further knowledge of the subject, I highly recommend the book THE WORLD OF 3D by Jac G. Ferwerda.
+For those who find these techniques complex, there are software solutions available that automate much of the alignment and anaglyph creation process.
+For instance, many stereo photographers use Stereo Photo Maker.
+While these tools offer convenience, some photographers prefer the precision of manual alignment.
+To deepen your knowledge on the subject, I highly recommend the book "THE WORLD OF 3D" by Jac G. Ferwerda.

 © 2011 Joel Fletcher Revised in May 2023.